n-3-0/nasturtium/README.md

 The `makeAgent()` function requires a function as a parameter, which will be called whenever that agent needs to trigger updates.
 It will return a cleanup function that **must be called** when you are done with reactive code.
 Agents will override the default reactive behavior, and any state references that occur between `useAgent()` and `cleanup()` will be assigned to that agent.

-Eventually, the DOMv2 implementation will use Agents instead of prototype pollution.
-The Agent system will be expanded to include more contextual data, allowing all sorts of reactivity to be added.
+The DOMv2 implementation uses Agents instead of prototype pollution to enable reactivity.
+Over time the Agent system will be expanded to include more contextual data and lifecycle events, enabling all sorts of reactivity.

 ```ts
 import {